datboyblu3/ProxmoxTerraform/README.md

 # Proxmox Terraform
 This repository automates the provisioning of three vulnerable virtual machines and other infrastructure components on a Proxmox Virtual Environment (PVE) cluster using Terraform.
 Ansible is used to configure each machine with a vulnerable samba, wordpress or nginx server.
+For an in-depth walkthrough of the infrastructure, please see my [blog on medium.com]().

  ## 🔧 Overview